rwtodd/bascat/README.md

 This is a C (UNIX) version.
 I have implemented the program in many languages before.

+## Building/Installing

+To install it to `/usr/local`:

+    make && sudo make install

+To install somewhere else:

+    make PREFIX=/wherever/you/like install

+The makefile is very straightforward to edit to your liking if you want something more complicated.

 ## Decryption

 It was possible to save your file encrypted in GW-BASIC, and I found the decryption